 A significant class of groupings arise when all groups of one set of nodes are of size 1.
-These are (k,1)- (or symmetrically, $(1,\ell)$ -) groupings.
+These are (k, 1)- (or symmetrically, $(1, \ell)$ -) groupings.
 Here, more is revealed about associations between entities of the same type (our focus up to now has been on associations between entities of differing types), since the true mapping from one set of nodes to entities is revealed.
-In the customer-products example, a $(1,\ell)$ -grouping reveals exactly how many products a particular customer has bought, who has bought the same product, etc., while still protecting the exact associations.
+In the customer-products example, a $(1, \ell)$ -grouping reveals exactly how many products a particular customer has bought, who has bought the same product, etc., while still protecting the exact associations.

-Example 9.
-Figure 5(d) shows a safe (1,3)-grouping of our example data.
-The corresponding published tables are H_W and R_W as shown in Figure 3(b); H_V and R_V are not needed, since V maps directly onto the nodes of E'.
-Despite this information being revealed, the private associations between customers and products are still hidden: although Figure 5(d) shows that customers c1 and c3 bought the same product, it could be any one of $\{p2, p3, p5\}$. \square
+Example 9 Figure 10(c) shows a safe (1,3)-grouping of our example data.
+The corresponding published tables are H_W and R_W as shown in Figure 8; H_V and R_V are not needed, since V maps directly onto the nodes of E'.
+Despite this information being revealed, the private associations between customers and products are still hidden: although Figure 10(c) shows that customers c1 and c3 bought the same product, it could be any one of $\{p2, p3, p5\}$. \Box

-This again resembles l -diversity: any customer is known to have bought one product out of l .
-From Lemma 1 and Theorem 2, given a safe (k,1)-grouping, any edge still is between one of k equally likely nodes of V, and given r edge revelations, an attacker is still faced with a $(k-r,1)^{(r,0)}$ -grouped graph.
+This again resembles a diversity requirement similar to l -diversity: any customer is known to have bought one product out of a group of l .
+From Lemma 1 and Theorem 2, given a safe (k, 1)-grouping, any edge still is between one of k equally likely nodes of V, and given r edge revelations, an attacker is still faced with a $(k-r, 1)^{(r,0)}$ -grouped graph.
 While information is revealed about interactions between one set of nodes (customers, in the example above), in many cases, this information release may be permissible.
-If so, higher accuracy on queries is possible.
+Our above results show that there are still strong guarantees on the privacy of associations, while revealing information such as, from pharmacy sales, which medicines were bought by the same person (without revealing who that person is).
+If it is acceptable to release such information, some queries are answered with higher accuracy.

-Query answering on $(1,\ell)$ and (k,1)-grouped data.
-Queries are answered in much the same way as in the more general (k,l) case.
-However, many queries are answered more accurately, since the amount of uncertainty is reduced: in Examples 7 and 8, $a_i=k_i=1$ or $b_j=\ell_j=1$, simplifying the bounds.
+Query answering on $(1, \ell)$ and (k, 1)-grouped data.
+Queries are answered in much the same way as in the more general (k, l) case.
+However, many queries are answered more accurately, since the amount of uncertainty is reduced, and the anonymization entails fewer, more consistent possible worlds.
+The impact on our bounds is that in Examples 7 and 8, $a_i = k_i = 1$ or $b_j = \ell_j = 1$, simplifying the bounds.
 In particular, some queries of type 1 can be answered exactly: if the predicate is on the 1-grouping, the correct set of entities can be found exactly, which allows the exact answer to the aggregate query to be found.
 Type-2 queries can be answered with tighter bounds:

-Example 10.
-For the query of Example 7 over a (k,1)-grouped graph, the set of OTC products is known precisely.
+Example 10 For the query of Example 7 over a (k, 1)-grouped graph, the set of OTC products is known precisely.
 For each OTC product, we add 1 to the upper bound if they have a buyer in a group which contains an NJ customer; and add 1 to the lower bound if they have a buyer in a group in which everyone is in NJ.
-For the expected bound, the expectation that a customer in a group of size k_i with a_i NJ customers is $E{i,j} = a_i/k_i$, so the probability of any buyer of the product being from NJ is $1 - \prod_i (1 - E{i,j})$.
-Similarly, for Example 8, we can consider all single products bought by NJ customers exactly, and find the corresponding bounds (upper, lower, and expected) on which are prescription only. \square
+For the expected bound, the expectation that a customer in a group of size k_i with a_i NJ customers is $\mu{i,j} = a_i/k_i$, so the probability of any buyer of the product being from NJ is $1 - \prod_i (1 - E\mu{i,j})$.
+Similarly, for Example 8, we can consider all single products bought by NJ customers exactly, and find the corresponding bounds (upper, lower, and expected) on which are prescription only. \Box